lexnederbragt/MBV3070-H19/3_Reading_and_Writing_files.md

 We now have a codon to amino acid mapping dictionary.
 The file "hbb.fsa" that you saved above is the mRNA sequence for hemoglobin subunit B. Let's try to translate that into protein.

 First, we need to read in the file.
-Remove the print statement from the code above, and and this to your script file:
+Remove the print statement from the code above, and add this to your script file:

 ```python
 fh = open(sys.argv[2], "r") # now need to add the hbb.fsa file to the command line.